BAK2K3/CIRPG/TESTING.md

 **Outcome: Pass**

-**User Story:** 4g – As a Paid User, I want to have access to higher levels, additional characters, and additional weapons/enemies, so that I can enjoy the benefits of premium content.
+### User Story 4g: As a Paid User, I want to have access to higher levels, additional characters, and additional weapons/enemies, so that I can enjoy the benefits of premium content.

 **Acceptance Criteria:** A paid user must be able to access premium content, and be able to exceed level 2 in order to access content which is paywalled from